mudskee/cs410-assignment2/README.md

 as a green particle effect added to one of the paintings and under the beds for a spooky effect.

 ### Custom Gameplay Effects
-All of the bonux gameplay effects (i.e. effects not contained in the tutorial) are on their separate branches at the moment, we are working on merging them.
+All of the bonus gameplay effects (i.e. effects not contained in the tutorial) are on their separate branches at the moment, we are working on merging them.